 All contest communications will be hosted via a Google group:

 To post and read messages, please email Alex Razoumov (email@example.com) to be added to the group.

-Did you know Compute Canada’s visualization experts are working closely with 40 different research teams and more than 165 individual researchers to support their data visualization needs?
+Did you know Compute Canada’s visualization experts regularly work closely with different research teams and individual researchers to support their data visualization needs?
 To access Compute Canada resources and services, all you need to do is register for a free account.